-When the company invests the money in the existing assets of its business which leads to an increase in the life of the assets and the production capacity, then such expenses will be counted under the capital outlay of the company.
+When a company invests money in the existing assets of its business, it leads to an increase in the life of the assets and production capacity.
+Such expenses are counted under the capital outlay of the company.

 Example of Capital Outlay

-In the above case, both the expenditure of the capital i.e., expenditure on the purchase of new machinery worth $ 500,000 and the expenditure on the existing assets worth $100,000 for extending their life will be considered as the cash outlay as both help in increasing the production capacity of the company.
+In the above case, both the capexCapexCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year., i.e., expenditure on the purchase of new machinery worth $ 500,000 and the expenditure on the existing assets worth $100,000 for extending their life, will be considered as the cash outlay as both help in increasing the production capacity of the company.

 Advantages of Capital Outlay

-- Capital outlay helps in capacity building of an organization, therefore, giving it a strategic advantage over its competitors in the long run working of the company.
+- It helps in capacity building of an organization, therefore, giving it a strategic advantage over its competitors in the long run working of the company.

-- Capital outlay can help in achieving economies of scale and in a reduction of the cost of production by producing more and commanding better prices in the market hence increasing overall profitability.
+- It can help in achieving economies of scale and in a reduction of the cost of production by producing more and commanding better prices in the market hence increasing overall profitability.

-- It enables to open up new avenues in terms of products, people and places expanding its overall reach further into the markets and into the economy.
+- It enables us to open up new avenues in terms of products, people, and places expanding its overall reach further into the markets and the economy.

 - An increase in capital outlay may end up creating complex bureaucratic structures in an organization that may make it rigid and inflexible in communication and works culture.

-- There are ways in which capital outlay can be done by the company which includes purchasing new assets and extending the life of existing assets.
+- There are ways in which capital outlay can be made by the company, which includes purchasing new assets and extending the life of existing assets.

-Thus the Capital Outlay is the outlay of the company’s cash either for the purpose of purchasing the new assets in the company or for extending the life of the existing assets with the aim of increasing the company’s production capacity.
+Capital Outlay is the outlay of the company’s cash either for the purpose of purchasing the new assets in the company or for extending the life of the existing assets with the aim of increasing the company’s production capacity.
 It helps in capacity building of an organization, therefore, giving it a strategic advantage over its competitors in the long run and opens up new avenues in terms of products, people and places expanding its overall reach further into the markets and into the economy.
-However, if the capital outlay is not planned carefully then it can turn out to be a disaster, therefore, every aspect should be understood and taken into consideration before making such decisions.
+However, if the capital outlay is not planned carefully, then it can turn out to be a disaster.
+Therefore, every aspect should be understood and taken into consideration before making such decisions.